shivakumardhandapani/AI-Agent-for-Cyber-Security/README.md

 # AI-Agent-for-Cyber-Security
-This repo is for the course FAI
+This repo is for the FAI project